Benaah/amaniquery/README.md

 # AmaniQuery 🇰🇪

-A Retrieval-Augmented Generation (RAG) system for Kenyan legal, parliamentary, and news intelligence with social media sharing capabilities.
+A Retrieval-Augmented Generation (RAG) system for Kenyan legal, parliamentary, and news intelligence with **Constitutional Alignment Analysis** and social media sharing capabilities.

 ## 🏛️ Architecture